JiwonPark-97/spreadsheet/FormulaEvaluatorTester/README.md

 # Assignment Specific Topics

-I first tested how basic syntaxes (Regex.Split, Trim, TryParse) work through SplitTest, RemoveWhitespaceTest, and StrToIntTest.
-Then, I checked if the helper methods in Evaluator (IsValue, IsVariable) work properly.
-Finally, I made groups of tests for Evaluate method; valid/invalid, simple/complex, with/without variables, etc.
+This section was not required.

 # Consulted Peers:

-I have not consulted with others since the instruction and algorithm were clear.
+I have not consulted with others since the instruction and the given algorithm were clear.
 Though I referred to the piazza posts.

 # References: